zeroerrequattro/ems-flasher-gui/README.md

 This code uses wxPython to display the windows and the dialogs in this app.<br>
 It uses py2app to create the application on OSX.

+### Download
+If you just want to get the app, [Download it here](http://labs.biggiogero.net/ems/ems-flasher-gui.zip).
+It has also a compiled ems-flasher included.

 ### Installation & Build
 - Install [Homebrew](http://brew.sh/) and write this in Terminal:<br />
  ```bash